'Joyous Elevations' Bay Area Elevation Map Tee

 - About the Shirts -

 I do the screen printing myself at Compound Gallery in Emeryville.
-If more people want shirts, I might need help from a print shop for a bit.

 The large size is shown on me; I am 6'2" and 205 lbs.